abhishekpandey1307/Visual-Product-Matcher/README.md

 npm start
 5️⃣ Open the Application
 http://localhost:3000

-## 🧪 How It Works
+🧪 How It Works
 User submits an image URL

 Backend sends the image to Google Vision API

-Vision API returns descriptive labels
+Vision API returns descriptive visual labels

-Labels are matched with product tags in Firestore
+Labels are matched with product tags stored in Firestore

-Visually similar products are displayed
+Visually similar products are displayed to the user

 📊 Product Dataset
 Contains 50+ unique products

 Each product includes:

-Name
+Product name

 Category

 Image URL

-AI-generated tags
+AI-generated semantic tags

 🔐 Security Design
 API keys are never exposed to the frontend

-All AI requests are handled by a secure backend proxy
+All AI requests are handled through a secure backend proxy

-Environment variables are managed using .env
+Sensitive credentials are managed using environment variables

 📈 Performance Considerations
 Product data is loaded once from Firestore

-Matching is done in-memory for fast response
+Matching is performed in-memory for fast responses

-Minimal frontend dependencies for speed
+Minimal frontend dependencies for improved performance

 ⚠️ Known Limitations
-Only image URL input is supported
+Supports only image URL input (no file upload)

-Similarity is tag-based (not vector embeddings)
+Similarity matching is tag-based, not vector-based

 Requires publicly accessible image URLs